William Phips: John Knepp's Account

-Just before the Rose set sail, things were complicated again when the Crown decided to place a minder on board named John Knepp "to look after the King's interest".
+Just before Rose set sail, things were complicated again when the Crown decided to place a minder on board named John Knepp "to look after the King's interest".
 Knepp seems to have been a purser.
-In the English Navy, the purser acted as a sort of Company Store, providing sailors whiskey, tobacco and other desirables which could be purchased with credit against their wages collected through the captain.
-It was a lucrative post and required an investment to procure, hence it usually went to young Naval clerks and scions who could afford the capital outlay.
-The purser was dependent on good relations with the captain, yet Knepp seems to have looked down on Phips and decided to be forward in introducing himself to the crew of HMS Rose while Phips was absent in London.
-The reception was rather less than friendly:
+In the Royal Navy, the purser acted as a sort of company store, providing sailors whiskey, tobacco and other desirables which could be purchased with credit against their wages collected through the captain.
+It was a lucrative post and required an investment to procure, hence it usually went to young naval clerks and scions who could afford the capital outlay.
+The purser was dependent on good relations with the captain, yet Knepp seems to have looked down on Phips and decided to be forward in introducing himself to the crew of Rose while Phips was absent in London.
+The reception was less than friendly: